mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 }
 ```

-Your job is to iterate over the array of photographs and call `addInstagramImageToThePage` on each one.
+Your job is to iterate over the array of photographs and call `addInstagramImageToThePage()` on each one: put your code in `script.js`.

 If you finish early, try the following:

-* Can you write your own function to render the photograph element as a DOM element and render it to the DOM?
+* Write your own function to render a photograph inside a DOM element and render it to the DOM.
+The URL of the image in each case is stored in the `photograph.images.low_resolution.url` property.

 ## Array.prototype.map

-`forEach` will iterate through each element in an array and pass that element to an anonymous function.
+`forEach()` will iterate through each element in an array and pass that element to an anonymous function.
 It's not uncommon that we find ourselves in a position where we need to transform the contents of an array.

-In theory, we could use `forEach` in this case:
+In theory, we could use `forEach()` like this:

 ```js
 const letters = ['a', 'b', 'c'];